I don’t know who any of these people are, but this video sure did cheer me up this morning.

 E slept peacefully through it all.
 My mother used to wake me when there was a good thunderstorm.
 She would first unplug all of the electrical appliances, in case there was an electrical surge, and we’d watch it out of my bedroom window with all the house lights off.
 I used to laugh when I thought about this later, until I lost an ADSL router during a storm and was without internet for a week.

 I’m hesitant to see politicians and politics in entirely black and white terms.
 I believe that the majority of politicians are hard working, and in general want the best for their constituents.
 I don’t expect them all the share the same views as me.
-I’ve voted left and right, depending on my outlook at the time and have no particular love or hate for any political party.
+I have no particular love or hate for any political party.
 The single quality I’m looking for is competence.